Our Verdict

 Crash Test

-The Safety 1st earned a below-average result in our crash test analysis metric with one of the lowest results in the review.
+The Safety 1st earned a below-average result in our crash test analysis metric, with some of the lowest results in the review.

-This booster had some of the highest recorded G-forces in the test dummy HIC and chest clip sensor.
-Both results were almost the highest in the group.
+This booster had some of the highest recorded G-forces, as indicated by the test dummy's HIC and chest clip sensor.
+Both results were significantly higher than the top performers.

-While all of the boosters are considered safe, including the Safety 1st, and have passed the federal guidelines, we were not impressed by the results from our commissioned tests.
-Our tests were a little faster than the standard and we utilized a sled with a stiffer cushion more akin to modern vehicle designs.
+While all the boosters are considered safe, including Safety 1st, and have passed federal guidelines, we were not impressed by the results from our commissioned tests.
+Our tests were slightly faster than the standard, and we utilized a sled with a stiffer cushion, more akin to modern vehicle designs.

 Ease of Use

-It is awkward to carry, and the open back includes plastic components that jot out strangely.
+It is awkward to carry, and the open back includes plastic components that jut out strangely.
 It has hook-style LATCH connectors that are easy enough to use, and given the lack of tightness required for boosters, they were also easy enough to remove.
-We did have a problem when pulling the LATCH strap tighter we had to shove our hand through the cover hole to thread the strap to get a better angle to pull it.
+We encountered a problem when pulling the LATCH strap tighter; we had to shove our hand through the cover hole to thread the strap, allowing for a better angle to pull it.

-The Safety 1st has two cup holders and they fit our kid's water bottle used during testing.
+The Safety 1st has two cup holders, and they fit our kids' water bottle.
 The cup holders pull off from the front.
 They are not super deep, but deep enough.

 Weight and Size

-The Safety 1st is a rare high-backed bird that is both fairly light and narrow.
-It's too bad it doesn't have better crash test results because we might have really loved it for those looking for these paired attributes.
+The Safety 1st is a rare high-backed bird that is both relatively light and narrow.
+Sadly, it doesn't have better crash test results, as we might have really loved it for those looking for these paired attributes.

 This seat weighs only 8 lbs and measures 17.3 inches wide.
 Both are below the average in our booster test group.